MegaBedder/my-awesome-lua/README.md

 - [Lake](https://github.com/stevedonovan/Lake) - A build engine written in Lua, similar to Ruby's rake.
 - [Luabuild](https://github.com/stevedonovan/luabuild) - A Custom Lua 5.2 Builder (tool to build a static Lua with bundled libraries)
 - [slua](https://github.com/philanc/slua) - A static build of Lua 5.3 for Linux, with a few extension libraries.
+- [Luapak](https://github.com/jirutka/luapak) - a command-line tool, multi-platform, adjustable, all-in-one (yet modular) solution for building a standalone, zero-dependencies, possibly statically linked (only on Linux) executable for (almost) any Lua program.

 ### IDE, Plugins and text editor
 - [ZeroBrane Studio](https://studio.zerobrane.com/) - a lightweight Lua IDE with code completion, syntax highlighting, live coding, code analyzer, and debugging support for Lua 5.x, LuaJIT, and other Lua engines.